Cirkus Arena: History

 Circus Arena was founded in 1955 by the significant market entertainer Victor Arne Olsen (later known as Arne Berdino).
 The circus started out as a family business under the name Provincial Revue which performed at local markets.
 The name Berdino was constructed by Victor Arne Olsen by a mixture of the name of a well-known escape artist Bernadi and a monkey named Dino.
 Two years later he renamed the venture to Circus Arena.
 In 1958 the preview show changed from being an attraction at markets on weekends to actual standalone circus performances and after 1959 Circus Arena was completely freed from the market craze.
 The Circus Arena started with a small so-called "hangar tent" with seats for around 100 guests.
 It was replaced after a few years with a slightly larger two-masted circus tent.
 In the first years the circus troupe consisted solely of the Berdino family who in addition to Arne Berdino consisted of the daughter Jytte and the son Benny as performers as well as Mrs. Lydia.
 The first circus troupe in Circus Arena also included the clown Larno (Georg Larsen) who was considered by the Berdinos to be part of the family and because of this the performance was marketed as "The cozy family circus".
 In the following years more artists joined in and the small business expanded from being Denmark's smallest circus into a neat medium-sized business with a four-masted circus tent.
 His son Benny Berdino took over Circus Arena in 1976 after his father's sudden death and over the following decades he expanded the business into the largest circus in Scandinavia and within the nordic countries with several traveling businesses.
 In 2008 Benny Berdino received the Knight Cross of the Order of the Dannebrog.
 In 2016 he also received the Danish Circus Award.

-Tent collapse in 2013
+Incidents

+2013 tent collapse

 In June 2013 one of Cirkus Arena's tents collapsed during a private corporate performance for about 550 guests in Kalundborg.
 No one was seriously injured but nine were injured two of whom were sent to observation at the hospital with a concussion and hip fracture respectively.
 The tent collapsed under heavy winds, but a report from the Danish Working Environment Service in August of the same year concluded that the actual setting up of the tent was the cause of the collapse and not the weather and the circus was given an injunction by the authorities.
 In January 2014 the prosecutor in the case demanded that Cirkus Arena's manager Jackie Berdino-Olsen should be held responsible for the episode.
 On April 30, 2015 the court dismissed all charges against Jackie Berdino-Olsen in the case of the tent collapse at Kalundborg.